GerHobbelt/rapidcsv/README.md

 For types which are not supported will generate compile-time error.
 This approach is better then getting a run-time exception.

 ## Performance gains
-Removed header `<typeinfo>` and call to function `typeid(...)`.
+Removed header `<typeinfo>` and calls to function `typeid(...)`.
-In template based library usage of `typeid(...)` is unnecessary as we templates are working with _types_ itself.
-When C++ template supports specialization based on types, call to `typeid(...)` for run-time branching-conditions inside of class-member-functions takes a performance hit.
+In template based library usage of `typeid(...)` is unnecessary as templates are working with _types_ itself, as C++ template supports specialization based on types.
+Calls to `typeid(...)` for run-time branching-conditions inside of class-member-functions takes a performance hit.
 Instead use of template class specializations and compile time code selection/elimination using  **constexpr** eliminates conditional branching at run-time, thereby improving performance.

-Inside some of the for-loops in upstream-repo, Conditional branching based on result of `std::distance(...)` has been eliminated by shifting-ahead the starting iterator of the for-loop.
+Inside some of the for-loops in upstream-repo, conditional branching based on result of `std::distance(...)` has been eliminated by shifting-ahead the starting iterator of the for-loop.

-Function addresses are template-parameter instead of previously function-parameter.
-This helps the compiler make inline/direct call instead if pointer-indirection.
+Function addresses are passed as template-parameter, instead of previously function-parameter.
+This helps the compiler make inline/direct call instead of pointer-indirection.

 ## View rows using Filter and Sort on columns
 Filter on rows using template class `FilterDocument`.
 Similar to SQL `WHERE`.